 Akshay Raman

-I have also collaborated with researchers at the DICE Lab at NYU and the AI4Science Group at the University of Ottawa.
+Previously, I have collaborated with researchers at the DICE Lab at NYU and the AI4Science Group at the University of Ottawa.
 You can find my full CV here.

 Selected Projects